 This is a handy slow cooker meal to have at my fingertips.
 Everything is simple to put together and takes about 5 minutes total.
 I mixed all the spices and sugar together and grated the onion the night before I cooked the pork.
 It was easy to mix the ingredients together in the morning and place the roast in the Crock Pot, set it on low, and head off to work.

-When I returned home, I baked some potatoes, shredded the Crock Pot pulled pork, placed some pork in the baked potatoes, and had dinner.
+When I returned home, I made some baked potatoes, shredded the Crock Pot pulled pork, placed some pork in the baked potatoes, and had dinner.
 The meat shreds easily with two forks and tastes delicious.
 When I entered the house after work, the aroma of the meat had filled the house.
 I have a 6 1/2-quart oval slow cooker and cooked my pork on low for 10 1/2 hours.
 I halved the recipe and had enough meat for 2 dinners for 3 people each.

 For someone making their first foray into the world of pulled pork in the slow cooker, this recipe is great because it’s a simple, no-fuss preparation that you can customize to your own tastes.